Warhammer: Dark Omen: Reception

-The PC version received favorable reviews, while the PlayStation version received mixed or average reviews, according to the review aggregation website GameRankings.
+The PC game received favorable reviews.
 PC Gamer US's Jason Bates found Dark Omen to be "definitely one of the better strategy games on the market."
 Although he was let down by its linear campaign, he concluded that the game "combines a rock-solid miniatures wargame system with state-of-the-art graphics into an engrossing real-time thrill."
 In Computer Gaming World, Elliott Chin compared Dark Omen favorably to Myth: The Fallen Lords, and called it "an excellent 3D RTS game that's much more fun than its predecessor."
 Although he found the game "frustrating", thanks to its interface limitations and high difficulty, he summarized it as "a deep, tactical game with plenty of magic."

-Benjamin E. Sones of Computer Games Strategy Plus wrote, "Dark Omen is not perfect."
-Although he praised its campaign mode as superior to those of other real-time strategy games, and considered its interface an improvement upon Shadow of the Horned Rat, he summarized that "a few nagging flaws still manage to drag Dark Omen back from the brink of greatness."
-Reviewing Dark Omens PlayStation release, Boba Fatt of GamePro called the game "a debacle", and "a real-time strategy game without the strategy".
+Benjamin E. Sones of Computer Games Strategy Plus, although he praised its campaign mode as superior to those of other real-time strategy games, and considered its interface an improvement upon Shadow of the Horned Rat, remarked that "a few nagging flaws still manage to drag Dark Omen back from the brink of greatness.", specifically the inability to issue orders while the game is paused, which emphasizes player response time rather than careful strategy.
+He expressed uncertainty as to whether those who disliked Shadow of the Horned Rat would be completely appeased by the improvements.

+However, Dark Omen's PlayStation port was widely panned.
+GamePro called it "a debacle", and "a real-time strategy game without the strategy", arguing that the factor of troop numbers is so overwhelming that any other decision the player makes is irrelevant to a battle's outcome.
+They also derided the use of 2-D talking heads for cutscenes.
 The writer concluded, "Unless you're a huge fan of the Warhammer franchise, avoid this bleak title at all cost.
 Major dental work would be preferable to playing Dark Omen."
-Next Generation, however, said of the latter console version, "Gameplay in Dark Omen is an exact science.
-Until a player gets a grip on its unique strategies, missions will often have to be played over and over again.
-Casual realtime gamers may find it too daunting, but the difficulty level should appeal to hawks looking for a challenge."
+Electronic Gaming Monthly's review team agreed that the game overemphasizes strength in numbers to the point that it becomes boring and excessively easy after just a few battles.
+Next Generation, however, found that the deployment of troops is vital to winning, and concluded, "Casual realtime gamers may find it too daunting, but the difficulty level should appeal to hawks looking for a challenge."
+They acknowledged that the controls are more difficult to manage with the PlayStation's gamepad than with a PC mouse.

 According to writer Mark H. Walker, the game was commercially unsuccessful.
 He dubbed it a "top-notch" title that "should have sold well but didn't."

 The PC version was nominated for GameSpot's "Best Game No One Played" award in its Best & Worst of 1998 Awards, which went to Battlezone.